 Get a Pre-Season Physical

 First, it’s important to realize that your child’s risk for certain injuries depends on the sport they’re participating in.
 But it’s always a good idea to get a preseason physical for your child to ensure that they’re in proper physical shape to play.
 Many schools require their student athletes to get preseason physicals, but if yours doesn’t, be proactive and make an appointment anyway.
+If your kid has suffered foot injuries before, having them checked by a foot doctor would be a good idea before the new season begins.
 This way, if something is wrong or your child has an increased risk for certain injury types, you’ll know before the season starts and can make an appropriate judgment call.
 Making sure that functional-medicine.associates help them recover is vital.

 Invest in Proper Gear